 We live in an always-on world, but the typical approach to goals is “mostly off”.
 Chances are your company’s performance approach provides you little value and plays little or no role in how you manage.
 According to Deloitte, only 8% of companies believe their process is high value.
 Process and people fail when:

 Instead of setting and forgetting goals or relying on out-dated process, take control of your own career trajectory and support your team’s.
-Use a continuous performance process that includes setting smart objectives and empowering you and your team to achieve them.
+Use a continuous performance process that includes setting OKRs (Objectives and Key Results) and empowering you and your team to achieve them.
 These five steps will help you be more successful and get more recognition:

 2. Understand the ROI of demonstrating achievement.